 Contaminated Water at Camp Lejeune Linked to Cancer and Other Serious Medical Issues

 Qualifying conditions include eight severe diseases associated with Camp Lejeune toxic chemical exposure to Camp Lejeune water within the contaminated water supply:

-- Adult leukemia, in which an adult patient’s body may begin to make abnormal blood cells.
+- Adult leukemia occurs when an adult patient’s body may begin to make abnormal blood cells.
 Adult leukemia can cause fever, exhaustion or tiredness, and easy bruising or bleeding.
 Symptoms of adult leukemia can worsen quickly if the patient does not receive prompt treatment.

 - Aplastic anemia and other myelodysplastic syndromes occur because the bone marrow cannot produce new cells fast enough to maintain normal body functions.
 Aplastic anemia may cause fatigue and difficulty fighting off infection in many patients.